 To God

-21.You have become cruel to me; with your mighty hand, you assault me.
+21.You have become cruel to me; with your mighty hand, you abuse me.

-24.Surely one would not stretch out his hand against a ruined man if in his ruin, he cried out to him for help.
+24.But none would stretch out a hand against a ruined man if in his ruin, he cried out to them for help.

-25.Let me be damned if I did not weep for him whose day was hard.
+25.May God damn me if I did not weep for him whose day was hard!
 My soul grieved for the needy man!

-26.When I hoped for good, evil came, and when I looked for light, darkness came.
+26.But when I hoped for good, evil came, and when I expected light, darkness came.

 27.My bowels are made to boil, and do not rest.
 Days of affliction have come upon me.